Urban Growth 2018

-The quest for the Sustainable City has until recently focused on the efficient use of resources with the application of technical advances giving rise to the definition of SMART Cities.
-The economic model emphasised however is still “linear” in the sense that the design and consumption follows the pattern of extraction of natural resources, manufacturing, product usage and waste disposal.
+The continuing and rapid growth of cities and their regions of influence has led to the need to find new solutions to facilitate their sustainable development.
+The quest for the Sustainable City has, until recently, focused on the efficient use of resources with the application of technical advances giving rise to the definition of SMART Cities.
+The economic model emphasised, however, is still “linear” in the sense that the design and consumption follows the pattern of extraction of natural resources, manufacturing, product usage and waste disposal.

-The circular economy is a recent concept based on the reuse of what up to now has been considered wastes, reintroducing them into the productive cycle.
+The continuous growth of urban populations has given rise to the emergence of a new model which responds better to the challenges of natural resource depletion as well as waste management.
+This model has been called the “circular economy”, a recent concept based on the reuse of what up to now has been considered waste, reintroducing them into the productive cycle.
 The objective of the circular economy is to reduce consumption and achieve savings in terms of raw materials, water and energy, thus contributing to the preservation of resources in order to reach sustainable development.

-One of the most important of these resources is water which is becoming a scarce commodity in an ever expanding world whose population demands a better standard of living.
+The circular economy has its roots in environmental economics.
+Its objective is minimising resources in the production of goods and services.
+One of the most important of these resources is water, which is becoming a scarce commodity in an ever expanding world whose population demands a better standard of living.
 The recycling of water is an essential component of the circular economy.

 There is no possibility for the success of a long term economic policy without addressing the problems of natural resources and environmental pollution, which will affect the reuse of materials and products.